 While WW1 casualty figures are imprecise due to incomplete sources and the normal vagaries of record-keeping in war times, it is generally accepted that the Commonwealth nations which supported Britain during WW1, lost at least 250,000 men killed and 500,000 wounded.
 They provided invaluable military, financial and material support and distinguished themselves in all theatres of war.
 Commonwealth troops developed a reliable, fighting reputation, where they they were often used in the “hot spots” of battle.
 This exacerbated Commonwealth casualties during WW1.

 - New Zealand lost 18,058 killed and 40,000 wounded out of the 98,950 who served overseas.
 This was a casualty rate of approximately 60%.
 With a population of over one million people, some 10% of New Zealanders served in WW1, 80% were volunteers and nearly two thirds of these would become casualties.
 Another 8,000 New Zealand civilians lost their lives in 1918 during the world-wide Spanish Flu pandemic – brought back to the country by returning soldiers.
 2,779 New Zealanders died at Gallipoli, with another 7,959, casualties during the Somme Offensive and another 843 killed on 12th October 1917 at Passchendaele.
 There are well over 500 public memorials in New Zealand to the soldiers of the Great War, 1914 – 1918, reflecting few communities untouched by war casualties.
+Among them are the four Christopher brothers from Invercargill, that died in four different years of World War I, and are buried in four different parts of Europe.
 New Zealanders were awarded 11 Victoria Crosses (VC) for bravery during the First World War.
 At least 3,370 New Zealanders served in the Australian or British imperial forces, winning a further five Victoria Crosses.

 - South Africa.
 Played a important strategic role for the Allies during WW1, by capturing two German Colonies in Africa and helping the Royal Navy, keep the vital sea lanes open to Australia, the Middle East and India.
 More than 231,000 South Africans served in South African Military Units during WW1 (146,000 whites, 83,000 blacks and 2,500 people of mixed race or Asians).
 They included 43,000 in German South-West Africa and 30,000 on the Western Front.
 An estimated 3,000 South Africans also joined the Royal Flying Corps.
 The total South African casualties during the war was about 18,600, with over 12,452 killed – more than 4,600 in the European theater alone.
 This was about 13% of those that served.
 Eight South Africans received the Victoria Cross during WW1.